shaniyu/DressCode/README.md

 # DressCode android app

-> Closet organizer android application.
+> Closet organizer android application. <br />
 The app has the ability to help its users manage their clothes by scanning a QR code label on them. <br />
 By scanning the QR code on the item- the user can mark it as 'out of the closet' or as 'returned to closet' and edit many other details on it.<br />
-The user can look for the item in the app and see if it's in the closet, if so on what shelf, when was it last washed and much more.
+The user can also look for the item in the app and see if it's in the closet, if so on what shelf, when was it last washed and much more. <br />
+The app can also suggest sets of clothes to the user according to the user's location (configured in settings). <br />
 The app uses the following technologies- Microsoft SQL Server 2019, REST API, Google Firebase, XML.

 <!-- > include terms/tags that can be searched -->